 Articles Tagged ‘Blue Air’

-There were 19.36 million two-way seats available between the UK and Germany in 2017, a 3.4% increase on the previous year.
-The market has now experienced six consecutive years of capacity increases.
-Nick Preston examines the largest airlines, airports and routes operating in this European country pair.
+There were 17.38 million two-way seats available between the UK and Italy in 2017, a 5.0% increase over the previous year.
+The Anglo-Italian market has now enjoyed four consecutive years of capacity growth.
+Nick Preston takes a look at recent trends in terms of its leading airlines, airports and routes.